whiterm/gravity/enhancements/gep/001-loadbalancer/README.md

 External loadbalancer is not controlled or configured by Gravity, it is the user's responsibility.
 The internal loadbalancer, on the contrary, is controlled and configured by Gravity, the planet-agent is responsible for this.
 When using an internal loadbalancer, a loadbalancer (HAProxy) will be installed for each node in the cluster including the master nodes.
-When changing the configuration of the masters, the agent should automatically change the loadbalancer configuration on each node.
+When adding/removing master nodes, the agent on each node should automatically reflect this in the local loadbalancer configuration.
 All Kubernetes components (kubelet, scheduler, control-manager, kube-proxy) will use the loadbalancer to access the apiserver.

 ### Non-Goals